-My daughter was leading the way and I was just following, eating my egg sandwich.
+My daughter was leading the way, and I was just following while eating my egg sandwich.
 It is great when your kid enjoys exploring just as much as you do.

-New Orleans– We were walking down Bourbon Street and came across the Old Absinthe House and had to come in for an afternoon drink.
-This iconic building on one of the most famous streets in New Orleans has seen many transformations since the 1800s.
-One being a coffee house, “The Absinthe Room”, that created the famous Absinthe House Frappe in 1874.
+New Orleans– We were walking down Bourbon Street. and came across the Old Absinthe House.
+We had to dive in for an afternoon drink.
+This iconic building on one of the most famous streets in New Orleans, and has seen many transformations since the 1800s.
+It was originally a coffee house, “The Absinthe Room”, that created the famous Absinthe House Frappe in 1874.

 For more information, please visit Old Absinthe House.

-New Orleans – La Divina are known as some of the best gelato makers in the United States.
-My daughter had quickly researched the best gelato in New Orleans and La Divina popped up.
-I will admit that this was one of the better gelatos that I have tried in the United States.
+New Orleans – La Divina is known as one of the best gelato makers in the United States.
+My daughter had quickly researched the best gelato in New Orleans, and La Divina popped up.
+I will admit that this was one of the better gelatos that I have tried in this country.

 La Divina is the only place in the State of Louisiana to make gelato (or ice cream for that matter) from scratch without pastes, powders or bases – and you can taste the difference!– La Divina Website

-La Divina, located in the French Quarter, is a full café that sells gelato.
-They offer a tasty menu with breakfast, lunch, panini and vegetarian dishes, plus traditional coffee drinks.
+La Divina, located in the French Quarter, is a full café offering a tasty menu with breakfast, lunch, panini, and vegetarian dishes, plus traditional coffee drinks.

 For more information and menu, please visit La Divina Italian Café.

-New Orleans– I did not realize that I was walking around with this scowl until I had my morning coffee at CCs and was taking a selfie.
+New Orleans– I did not realize that I was walking around with this scowl until I had my morning coffee at CCs, and took a selfie.
 I suppose that I am not a morning person in any part of the world.
-Thank goodness CC’s was close to my hotel and this became my regular place for my morning brew while in New Orleans.
+Thank goodness CC’s was close to my hotel, and this became my regular place for my morning brew while in New Orleans.

 Community Coffee or CC’s has been a family owned for four generations.
 The shop was named Community Coffee after the community of friends and customers that the founder, Cap Saurage, served.
-Over the decades CC’s has been picking coffee from around the globe and roasting it themselves.
+Over the decades CC’s has been selecting coffee from around the globe, and roasting it themselves.
 If you cannot make it to New Orleans, you can order great roasted beans from their online store.

 For location and online shopping, please visit Community Coffee.